KevinTheMix/CheatSheets/# IT/Microsoft.NET/WPF.md

   * [Apply DataTemplates depending on property type](https://stackoverflow.com/a/5011728/3559724), polymorphic-style
 * **Dependency Property** = a property augmented with WPF dependency mechanism, enabling binding capabilities (hierarchical retrieval, conversions, default values)
   * The containing class must inherit from `DependencyObject` (as do all of WPF UI Controls), which provides the `SetValue()` & `GetValue()` methods
-  * DPs are typically (purely conventional and optional) encapsulated by CLR properties that provide a shorthand for calling `Get/SetValue()`
+  * DPs are typically (purely conventional/optional) encapsulated by CLR properties that provide a shorthand for calling `Get/SetValue()`
-  * It is only the _target_ property (ie the receiver, on the left of the XAML assign) that needs to be a Dependency Property (eg `<element dep_prop={Binding clr_prop}`)
+  * Only the left/receiver/target property (of a XAML assign) needs to be a Dependency Property (eg `<element dep_prop={Binding clr_prop}`)
-  * The source can be either a DP or a CLR property (but **has** to invoke `PropertyChanged` event to benefit from continuous data binding and not only as one-time on creation/initialization)
+  * The source can be either a DP or a CLR property (but **has** to invoke `PropertyChanged` event to benefit from continuous data binding, not only as one-time on creation/initialization)
   * In practice, unless you are creating your own controls, you will not need to create your own dependency properties
 * **FrameworkElement** = fundamental base class that for (UI) elements in the visual tree, presents common properties for width/height, margin, alignment
-* **INotifyPropertyChanged** = interface that classes with right-side bound properties must inherit from, that presents a single public event to implement (`PropertyChanged`)
+* **INotifyPropertyChanged** = interface that is the base for all binding in WPF, presents a single public event to implement (`PropertyChanged`)
+  * Classes with (right-side bound) properties (ie, not DPs) must inherit from it to enable reactivity
-  * WPF (MVVM) frameworks typically package the boilerplate code to wrap those events in a generic fashion, but it can also be simply [coded by hand](https://stackoverflow.com/a/1316417) (and triggered from property setters)
+  * MVVM frameworks typically wrap such properties event boilerplate code in a generic fashion
+  * Can also be simply [coded & triggered by hand](https://stackoverflow.com/a/1316417) (eg from property setters)
+  * Classes such as `ObservableCollection` [implement it for free](https://stackoverflow.com/a/4279221/3559724)
 * **ItemsControl** = base class for controls with **Items** & **ItemsSource** properties (eg Combo/ListBox, DataGrid, TabControl - but not panels)
   * **Items** = a static collection of (`FrameworkElement`) objects
   * **ItemsSource** = a bindable IEnumerable that can notify change